 Understanding and Managing Carbon Monoxide Risks

 We’re all about saving the planet, but carbon monoxide is a no-go.
-Wood-burning stoves produce carbon monoxide, so it’s important to have proper ventilation and install a carbon monoxide detector.
-Keep those windows cracked and ensure your living space is well-ventilated to avoid any unwelcome surprises.
-We want the warmth without the wooziness!
-I have written a helpful post on how to keep safe when it comes to detecting carbon monoxide in your home.
+Wood-burning stoves, off grid wood stoves, wood stoves, and wood pellet stoves all produce carbon monoxide, so proper ventilation is a must!
+Make sure to crack a window or two and install a reliable carbon monoxide detector in your space.
+You want the warmth and comfort without the wooziness!
+I’ve also written a helpful post on how to stay safe and detect carbon monoxide in your home.

 How to Survive the Silent Killer Carbon Monoxide Poisoning